My Top Ten Favorite Movies of 2017

 I am not the biggest fan of writer-director Martin McDonagh's previous work, In Bruges and Seven Psychopaths, but I am a big fan of this movie.
 Far from his more familiar shores, he seems to bring all he was trying to say in his singular storytelling style together near the epicenter of the United States.
 He touches on numerous rare chords of the modern human condition in this country.

-It is the characters and the performers who play them that drive this story as well as the stunning visuals from the billboards to the rolling hills to the quaint, aging streets of Ebbing.
+It is the characters and the performers playing them that drive this story as well as the stunning visuals from the billboards to the rolling hills to the quaint, aging streets of Ebbing.
 Ultimately, it is the intricate meshing of authentic humor with stark tragedy that sets the movie apart and atop the movie lists of 2017.

 There are many small but impressive scenes which guilelessly convey so much -- the wild deer standing in for Mildred's (Francis McDormand) daughter murdered daughter offers Mildred a chance to express the depth of her feelings, guilt, regrets, and resolve while avoiding a difficult exchange with a neighbor or friend.